The Looking Glass Platform

 Try The Platform

-Project Looking Glass enables municipalities and regional health authorities to create detailed scenario plans for their COVID-19 exit strategy.
+Project Looking Glass enables municipalities and regional health authorities to create detailed scenario plans for exit strategies.